curieeCuria/fabric-cti-sharing/README.md

 The `cli.py` script provides commands for creating and decrypting CTI.

-Refer to the [Organization Access List](cti/README.md#organization-access-list) to see the permissions and actions available to each organization.
+Refer to the [Organization Access List](cti/README.md#organization-access-list) for permissions and actions available to each organization.

 ## Setting Environment Variables